 One in five of all UK adults (21%) say they are concerned about the cost of writing a Will, even though a Will can be created for as little as £75 with QualitySolicitors for a simple single Will.
 1 in 5 (21%) people don’t feel they have ‘enough assets to make it worthwhile’, neglecting to consider social and digital assets such as their Facebook profile or i-Tunes collections and what would happen to them after their time.

 At QualitySolicitors we understand that talking about Wills and the prospect of passing away can be an uncomfortable topic for many people.
 As well as feeling awkward when discussing the area, people often worry that raising the issue of inheritance may lead to disputes amongst their closest family members.
 In our experience however, we often find that the absence of a Will, or the ambiguity within an outdated one, is the most common cause of family dispute so keeping an up-to-date record is crucial.

 In spite of all people’s concerns, 31% of UK adults admit they would more be comfortable discussing the subject if they could have either an independent forum/mediator to discuss the issue with their family.
-QualitySolicitors offer free first advice across their network of 100 offices and this Friday (30th January) are offering free online advice to anyone who would like to ask a QS expert their opinion prior to an initial face-to-face meeting.
+QualitySolicitors offer free initial assessment across their network of 100 offices and this Friday (30th January) are offering free online advice to anyone who would like to ask a QS expert their opinion prior to an initial face-to-face meeting.

 Gill Bowskill from QualitySolicitors Talbots will be conducting a social media surgery across Twitter and Facebook at 2pm on Friday 30th January.
 Get involved and submit questions by following the hashtag #AskGill